What Do Interns and Volunteers Do at the UAH Archives and Special Collections?

 Interns are typically students at the undergraduate or graduate level who are enrolled in a college level internship course during a specific academic semester.
 We have recently hosted interns from UAH, the University of Alabama, and Clayton State University.
 We host students from a variety of majors, including art, english, history, library science, technical writing and world and foreign languages.
 Students typically work 130-150 hours on a specific project.
 If you are interested in an internship, please contact us for more information.
 An internship is a great way to gain hands-on job experience and receive academic credit.

 Volunteers can be students, staff, or members of the general public who have an interest in helping process and make available our collections.
 At any given time we have volunteers participating in projects where we need assistance in bringing them to completion.
 We have on-site and remote volunteers.
 If you have a particular area of interest such as local history or space, you may be a good candidate for our volunteer program.

 Harrison Brothers Hardware Processing Intern/Volunteer

 UAH has partnered with the Historic Huntsville Foundation to make the archival records from Harrison Brothers Hardware available to the public.
 This rich collection of material will be of great research value to the local history and genealogy community.
-Interns and volunteers will work to rebox and refolder materials, and create a finding aid in digital format for the collection.
+Interns and volunteers will work digitize selected materials from the collection.

 Robert E. "Bud" Cramer Processing Intern/Volunteer

 UAH is the official repository for the Congressional Records of Robert E. "Bud" Cramer.
-This collections spans 600 linear feet and covers the time period 1990-2010.
+This collection spans 600 linear feet and covers the time period 1990-2010.
 Interns/Volunteers are needed to assist with reboxing and refoldering, as well as the creation of access mechanisms.

 Technical Writing Intern/Volunteer